dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Cabins

->
+>The cabins vary in size, but each contains multiple berths.

+Each player's character shares a cabin with one or more other passenger.

 ###Hold

 >The biggest room on the ship... isn't that big, you decide.
 About the size of a good, long barn.
 Smaller than a warehouse.

 >But it's absolutely stacked with crates and boxes with only narrow walkways in between.
+Each stack is held in place with thick cargo nets, lashed tightly to the deck.

+>The smell is overwhelming.
+Warm, rotting vegetables.
+Manure and wet hay.
+You hear livestock bleating and grunting in their crates.
+It's the smell of anything anyone might want to ship crammed together in a warm, sealed room.

 Smashed crate...

->
+>The crate was beaten open... one side of it hammered away from the inside, exposed nails jutting out.
+When you peer into the crate, the smell of filth and spoor hits  you.
+Animals... large animals... were in this crate.

+Successful intelligence check on the spoor...

+>The spoor has a sickly sweet smell... it's the spoor of a herbivore.

+Successful wisdom check on the nails...

+>Looking closely, you see a few short, brown-black hairs clinging to one of the nails.

 ###Engine Room